oatpp/oatpp/README.md

 **News**

-- Hey, meet the new oatpp version `1.2.5`!
-See the [changelog](changelog/1.2.5.md) for details.
+- Hey, the new oatpp version `1.3.0` will soon be merged to master!
+Follow the [changelog](https://github.com/oatpp/oatpp/blob/v1.3.0/changelog/1.3.0.md) for details, and prepare for migration. *[Follow PR](https://github.com/oatpp/oatpp/pull/453)*.
-- Check out the new oatpp ORM - read more [here](https://oatpp.io/docs/components/orm/).

 ---